-Here is the model language for a resolution that legislators in any state can introduce, get passed, and help make the world a better place.
+Here is a model language for a resolution that legislators in any state can freely.

 Title: Stop Dangerous and Antiquated Clock-Changing Federal Daylight Saving Time Mandate